JRitmeester/WaVeS/README.md

 2: chrome.exe, isaac-ng.exe, spotify.exe
 3: discord.exe
 4: unmapped
+5: device:Luidsprekers (THX Spatial Audio)
-sliders: 5      # Number of sliders you have port:COM8       # COM port used for automatic detection device name: Arduino Micro  # Name of the device in device manager, used if COM port changes. baudrate:9600   # Baudrate of the microcontroller
+sliders: 6      # Number of sliders you have port:COM8       # COM port used for automatic detection device name: Arduino Micro  # Name of the device in device manager, used if COM port changes. baudrate:9600   # Baudrate of the microcontroller